sam-timmins/smarticus-quizzes/README.md

 The final score follows the feedback comment.
 This is simply just a copy of the score from the question screen and displayed clearly for the user to see.

 The return button is the same in design as the welcome screen button to keep consistency across the game.
 It also includes the animation while the user hovers over it, as seen in the [Welcome Screen](#welcome-screen).
-This button has a dual purpose, firstly it returns the user to the personalised categories screen and secondly it resets the game ready for another round.
+This button has a dual purpose, firstly it returns the user to the personalised categories screen and secondly, it resets the game ready for another round.

 \
 &nbsp;